PayThePizzo/Predictive-Analysis-Notes/Theory/5 - CPI.md

 3. Sex has an effect with an interaction:
    * $x_{2}=1 \rightarrow Y = \beta_{0} + \beta_{1}x_{1} + \beta_{2}x_{2} + \beta_{3}x_{1}x_{2}+\varepsilon$

+We consider the first and the third ones.

 ### Fitting the model in R